 - Authentication methods: Which SMB authentication methods are allowed.
 Supported authentication methods are NTLMv2 (storage account key only) and Kerberos.
 By default, all authentication methods are allowed.
 Removing NTLMv2 disallows using the storage account key to mount the Azure file share.
 Azure Files doesn't support using NTLM authentication for domain credentials.

 - Kerberos ticket encryption: Which encryption algorithms are allowed.
 Supported encryption algorithms are AES-256 (recommended) and RC4-HMAC.

 - SMB channel encryption: Which SMB channel encryption algorithms are allowed.
 Supported encryption algorithms are AES-256-GCM, AES-128-GCM, and AES-128-CCM.

-The SMB security settings can be viewed and changed using the Azure portal, PowerShell, or CLI.
-Please select the desired tab to see the steps on how to get and set the SMB security settings.
+You can view and change the SMB security settings using the Azure portal, PowerShell, or CLI.
+Select the desired tab to see the steps on how to get and set the SMB security settings.

 To view or change the SMB security settings using the Azure portal, follow these steps:

 Search for Storage accounts and select the storage account for which you want to view the security settings.